 In search for an opportunity to combine her interests in finance and accounting, Gemma McGinness’ Co-Op internship with Macquarie proved a career in financial services was right for her.
-Although her first year on the Graduate Program, working across consulting and data teams in Macquarie’s Financial Management Group, has been done in a primarily remote-working setting, it hasn’t stopped her from grasping opportunities; extending her skills in coding and taking part in the first ever remote year end process project.
+Her time on the Graduate Program saw her working across consulting and data teams in Macquarie’s Financial Management Group where she extended her skills in coding and took part in the first ever remote year end process project.

 Gemma McGinness earned a place on the UNSW Co-Op Program while studying for her Bachelor of Commerce degree.
 As part of this, she completed three different six-month internships, including one at Macquarie.
 But even before she arrived, Gemma knew enough about Macquarie to know that it was the place she wanted to work when her study ended.

 “I was interested in Macquarie because I wanted to experience the investment side of a bank, not just retail.
 I’d also heard good things – that you’ll be challenged and have great learning opportunities but also that there is a supportive culture.”